-(d) Opening of a spring-loaded, pressure-vacuum relief valve, conservation vent, or similar type of pressure relief device which vents to the atmosphere is allowed during normal operations for the purpose of maintaining the internal pressure of the container in accordance with the container design specifications.
+- (d) Opening of a spring-loaded, pressure-vacuum relief valve, conservation vent, or similar type of pressure relief device which vents to the atmosphere is allowed during normal operations for the purpose of maintaining the internal pressure of the container in accordance with the container design specifications.
 The device shall be designed to operate with no detectable organic emission when the device is secured in the closed position.
-The settings at which the device opens shall be established such that the device remains in the closed position whenever the internal pressure of the container is within the internal pressure operating range determined by the owner or operator based on container manufacturer recommendations, applicable regulations, fire protection and prevention codes, standard engineering codes and practices, or other requirements for the safe handling of flammable, ignitable, explosive, reactive, or hazardous materials.
-Examples of normal operating conditions that may require these devices to open are during those times when the internal pressure of the container exceeds the internal pressure operating range for the container as a result of loading operations or diurnal ambient temperature fluctuations.

-(e) Opening of a safety device is allowed at any time conditions require doing so to avoid an unsafe condition.

-(4) The owner or operator of containers using "Container Level 2" controls shall inspect the containers and the containers' covers and closure devices as follows:

-(a) In the case when a hazardous waste already is in the container at the time the owner or operator first accepts possession of the container at the facility and the container is not emptied within twenty-four hours after the container is accepted at the facility (i.e., does not meet the conditions for an empty container as specified in paragraph (B) of rule 3745-51-07 of the Administrative Code), the owner or operator shall visually inspect the container and the container's cover and closure devices to check for visible cracks, holes, gaps, or other open spaces into the interior of the container when the cover and closure devices are secured in the closed position.
-The container visual inspection shall be conducted on or before the date that the container is accepted at the facility (i.e., the date the container becomes subject to the container standards in rules 3745-205-80 to 3745-205-90 of the Administrative Code).
-For purposes of this requirement, the date of acceptance is the date of signature that the facility owner or operator enters on item 20 of the "Uniform Hazardous Waste Manifest" (U.S. EPA forms 8700-22 and 8700-22A), as required under rule 3745-54-72 of the Administrative Code.
-If a defect is detected, the owner or operator shall repair the defect in accordance with the requirements of paragraph (D)(4)(c) of this rule.
+The settings at which the device opens shall be established such that the device remains in the closed position whenever the internal pressure of the container is within the internal pressure operating range determined by the remanufacturer or other person who stores or treats the hazardous secondary material based on container manufacturer recommendations, applicable regulations, fire protection and prevention codes, standard engineering codes and practices, or other requirements for the safe handling of flammable, ignitable, explosive, reactive, or hazardous materials.
+Examples of normal operating conditions that may require these devices to open are during those times when the internal pressure of the container exceeds the internal pressure operating range for the container as a result of loading operations or diurnal ambient temperature fluctuations. - (e) Opening of a "safety device," as defined in rule 3745-51-781 of the Administrative Code, is allowed at any time conditions require doing so to avoid an unsafe condition. - (4) The remanufacture or other person who stores or treats the hazardous secondary material using containers with "Container Level 2" controls shall inspect the containers and their covers and closure devices as follows: - (a) In the case when a hazardous secondary material already is in the container at the time the remanufacturer or other person who stores or treats the hazardous secondary material first accepts possession of the container at the facility and the container is not emptied within twenty-four hours after the container is accepted at the facility (i.e., is not an empty hazardous secondary material container), the remanufacturer or other person who stores or treats the hazardous secondary material shall visually inspect the container and the container's cover and closure devices to check for visible cracks, holes, gaps, or other open spaces into the interior of the container when the cover and closure devices are secured in the closed position.
+The container visual inspection shall be conducted on or before the date that the container is accepted at the facility (i.e., the date the container becomes subject to the container standards in rules 3745-51-780 to 3745-51-789 of the Administrative Code).